amirhossein-razlighi/mlx3D/README.md

 # Mlx3D
-A library for deep learning with 3D data using mlx [Still under development.
-Early stage of development.]
+A library for deep learning with 3D data using mlx

+[Still in early stage of development.]

 # Introduction
 Mlx3D provides efficient, fast and reusable components for 3D Computer Vision research with [MLX](https://github.com/ml-explore/mlx) (Machine learning research on Apple Silicon).